guhmerces/buzzvel-hiring-test-backend/README.md

 ### Creating an Business Card

-The first operation you will most likely do is the create a Bank Account.
+The first operation you will most likely do is the create a Business QR code Card.
 This can be done in a post request without any authorization headers.

 ```
 POST /api/business-qrcode HTTP/1.1